itprorh66/SolarPV-Simulator/Docs/Dependencies.md

 # Dependencies
-This version of SolarPV-Simulator has been varified against the current version of Python 3.9 ver 3.9.0.
+This version of SolarPV-Simulator has been verified against the current version of Python 3.9 ver 3.9.0.
-In addition, to the stdandard libraries loaded with this version, the following additional libraries have been included:
+In addition, to the standard libraries loaded with this version, the following additional libraries have been included:

 | Function       | Library Name     | Version ID     |
 | :------------- | :----------: | -----------: |